-MPL 402 (ii): Photonics - II
+MPL 402 (ii): Photonics - II (Nonlinear Optics)

-(Nonlinear Optics)

-Note:Paper setter is to set nine questions in all.
+Note: Paper setter is to set nine questions in all.
 Question no. 1 (compulsory based on the entire syllabus) will consist of seven short answer type questions, each of two marks.
 Rest of Eight questions is to be set uniformly selecting two questions from each Unit.
-A student is required to attempt five questions in all selecting one from each Unit and a compulsory question.
+A student is required to attempt five questions in all selecting one from each Unit and a compulsory question 1.
+The question paper shall contain 20% numerical problems in the relevant papers.

-Course Objectives: The main aims of this course are to Course Outcomes: Students who complete the course will develop a working knowledge and conceptual learn about the non linear optical processes and their understanding of important topics in nonlinear optics at a applications.
-This course develops a conceptual quantitative level.
-A key objective is to enable the student to understanding of the Maxwell wave approach to non-linear undertake quantitative problem - solving aptitude relating to optical interactions.
-Theoretical basis using coupled mode the design and performance of nonlinear parameters amplitude equations with the coupling of two or three waves thereby acquiring an ability to put such knowledge into provide understanding of the coupling processes of different practice by way of numerical calculations. waves and their-in energy exchange process.
-Novel tunable lasers using parametric process are given so that designing of new lasers are introduced to students.
+Course Objectives: The main aims of this course are Course Outcomes: Students who complete the course to develop a conceptual understanding of important will learn about the non linear optical processes and topics in nonlinear optics at a quantitative level.
+A key their applications.
+This course develops a conceptual objective is to enable the student to undertake understanding of the Maxwell wave approach to nonquantitative problem -solving aptitude relating to the linear optical interactions.
+Theoretical basis using design and performance of nonlinear parameters coupled mode amplitude equations with the coupling thereby acquiring an ability to put such knowledge of two or three waves provide understanding of the into practice by way of numerical calculations. coupling processes of different waves and their-in energy exchange process.

-UNIT -1
+Unit -1

-Introduction to Non-linear Optics: Change in optical properties and generation of new Harmonics; Classical expansion in powers of the field induced polarization (Brief idea), Linear susceptibility; Introduction to second order and third order Non-linear optical processes; Definition of Non-linear susceptibility, Description using classical anharmonic oscillator on parabolic potential well: Centrosymmetric and non-centrosymmetric cases; Miller's Rule, Symmetry properties of Non-linear susceptibilities: Fields, Permutation and Kleinman symmetry aspects, Contracted Notation, Effective Value of d ( $d{eff}$ ).
+Introduction to Non-linear Optics: Change in optical properties and generation of new Harmonics; Classical expansion in powers of the field induced polarization (Brief idea), Linear susceptibility; Introduction to second order and third order Non-linear optical processes; Definition of Non-linear susceptibility, Description using classical anharmonic oscillator on parabolic potential well: Centrosymmetric and non-centrosymmetric cases; Miller's Rule, Symmetry properties of Non-linear susceptibilities: Fields, Permutation and Kleinman symmetry aspects, Contracted Notation, Effective Value of d (d{eff}).